 This guide describes the various types of Bitcoin wallets from a security perspective, allowing users to select the most appropriate wallet for their storage requirements.
 As a general rule, the higher the monetary value of the bitcoin (BTC) owned, the more resources should be invested in security.
 Our guide also covers the common types of errors and attacks which are responsible for the majority of coin losses.

 Web and Exchange Wallets

 Exchange wallet falls within the broader category of web wallets; Bitcoin wallets which are provided via a third party website rather than hosted on your personal computer, phone, or tablet.
 Online wallets are very convenient, as they allow you to login from any device with internet access.
 The downside is that they force you to trust the website to hold your bitcoins securely, exposing you to custodial risk.
-As web wallets – particularly exchanges – hold large amounts of user funds, they’re targeted by criminals.
+As web wallets – particularly exchanges – hold large amounts of user funds, they’re often targeted by criminals.
 The largest losses in crypto history have been due to web / exchange wallet failures, so we certainly don’t recommend them for the long term storage of bitcoins.